zoffixznet/perl6.party/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

-%% title: Newcomer Guide to Contributing to Core Perl&nbsp;6
+%% title: Newcomer Guide to Contributing to Core Perl 6
 %% date: 2018-08-02
-%% desc: How to start contributing to Rakudo Perl&nbsp;6 compiler
+%% desc: How to start contributing to Rakudo Perl 6 compiler

 So, you want to contribute to an awesome open source project like the Rakudo Perl&nbsp;6 compiler, but didn't know where to start?
 Good news!
 This guide